-The applicant specifies partially shielded lighting within the development and provides lighting in open spaces and along streetscapes, to promote safe vehicular and pedestrian movements.
+The applicant specifies partially shielded lighting within the development and proposes lighting in open spaces and along streetscapes, to promote safe vehicular and pedestrian movements.
 The photometric plan submitted with the DSP shows appropriate lighting levels along streetscapes, with minimal spillover into the adjacent residential properties.
-However, the provided photometric plan should be updated to reflect the revised lighting levels associated with the bollards in the recreation facilities area on Parcel I. Therefore, conditions have been provided herein, requiring the applicant to revise the lighting fixtures to utilize full cut-off appliances, where appropriate, which will be reviewed by the Urban Design Section; to label the existing public light fixtures on the photometric plan; and to provide an updated photometric plan demonstrating the revised lighting levels in the recreational facility area.
+However, the provided photometric plan should be updated to reflect the revised lighting levels associated with the bollards in the recreation facilities area on Parcel I. Therefore, conditions have been provided in the Recommendation section of this technical staff report, requiring the applicant to revise the lighting fixtures to utilize full cut-off appliances, where appropriate, which will be reviewed by the Urban Design Section; to label the existing public light fixtures on the photometric plan; and to provide an updated photometric plan demonstrating the revised lighting levels in the recreational facility area.